StaticMania/keep-vue/content/docs/components/popover.md

 ## Default Popover

 The Default Popover demonstrates a basic popover component.
+You can change the direction of popover by using the `side` property in the `PopoverContent` component.
+Default side value is bottom.
+Check the api reference for more.

 ::DefaultPopover
 ::